marisguia/qcaERT/README.md

 # qcaERT

 qcaERT provides enhanced robustness tests for Qualitative Comparative Analysis (QCA).
-It is designed for the moment after calibration, truth table construction, and minimization, when the question becomes:

-> How much does this QCA solution depend on my thresholds, cutoffs, cases, sample, or grouping structure?
+It is designed for the stage after calibration, truth table construction, and minimization, once the analyst needs to assess how much a QCA solution depends on thresholds, cutoffs, cases, samples, or grouping structures.

 Building on the workflow supported by the [QCA package](https://CRAN.R-project.org/package=QCA) (Dusa, 2019), qcaERT treats robustness evaluation as an auditable process through a series of comprehensive diagnostics.